Concentrations and Specialty Areas

 LL.M. students may specialize in certain areas of law during the program.
-In additional the LL.M. diploma, students will receive a certificate to acknowledge their specialization upon graduation and will receive annotation on their final transcripts.
+Students who specialize will receive an additional certificate to acknowledge their specialization upon graduation and will receive annotation on their final transcripts.

 In addition to the primary requirements of the LL.M. degree listed above, students wishing to specialize in a specific area of law must take at least nine (9) credit hours of approved courses in that area.
 The required first-year curriculum class may be used towards the required credit hours in the chosen specialization if it falls under that specialization’s list of approved courses or is approved by the Academic Dean to meet the specialization’s requirements.
 Candidates for the LL.M. degree may also choose to specialize in other areas of law with the guidance of their faculty advisor and permission of the Associate Dean of International Affairs.